dwhiffing/fury/content/aar/nf/nf1_jr/body.md

 to make out the dark shapes of the Russian jets against the snowy mountains below.
 The AWACS guides them to within two miles but the pilots must now scan for the Russians while trying not to drive their fighters into a fjord cliff-face.
-There\!
+There!
 The flight leader spots one of the Russians cresting a ridgeline and dropping into the fjord valley below.
 He increases speed to close and fires two sidewinder into the Russian’s tail at half a mile.
 The missiles hit, and the Mig flips over